 Your guide and driver will meet you at the airport, to make sure you will feel looked after from the moment you arrive.
-You will receive a cell phone with CNY 50 credit to help you keep in touch with your guides at all times, and a mobile Wi-Fi device is available to make sure you stay connected with family and friends.

 The day starts with a drive in the comfort of your own car to the Longji Terraces, carved into a steep mountain range called the "Dragon's Backbone".
 Zhuang and Yao minorities in the surrounding villages build their houses still without nails and wear their traditional clothing.
 All the villages have differing customs for clothing, and especially women’s outfits are beautifully embroidered; just one outfit may take up to a year to sew.